aaguirrem18/coffe-machine/README.md

 # Drink Machine

-Coffee Machine is an awesome console application that from a few input parameters (drink type, amount of money, number of sugars, extra hot check) is capable to order a drink and show a cool message of the desired drink.
+console application that from a few input parameters (drink type, amount of money, number of sugars, extra hot check) is capable to order a drink and show a cool message of the desired drink.

 ## How it works